-These providers have recently been named major players in data science and machine learning platforms for 2020 by analyst house Gartner, Inc.
+These providers have recently been named major players in data integration tools for 2021 by analyst house Gartner, Inc.

 Data integration tools use a combination of technical and business processes to combine different data from disparate sources.
 This process generally supports the analytic processing of data by aligning, combining, and presenting each data store to an end-user.
 Organizations commonly use data integration software for enterprise-wide data delivery, data quality, governance, and analytics.
 Data integration tools allow organizations to better understand and retain their customers, support collaboration between departments, reduce project timelines with automated development, and maintain security and compliance.